looninho/pecebl/README.md

 You can install in local mode using: `python setup.py install`

-or using pip : `pip install pecebl`
+or using pip : `pip install -i https://test.pypi.org/simple/ pecebl`

 # Getting started
 ## Pattern designer and PSF import